johnnymatthews/blog/2022-09-14-remove-old-linux-boot-options-in-windows/index.md

     > description             elementary OS 6.1 Jólnir
     ```

 1. Find the identifier of the boot option/s that you want to delete.
-In my case I want to remove `elementary OS 6.1 Jólnir` and `Pop!_OS 22.04 LTS`.
+I want to remove `elementary OS 6.1 Jólnir` and `Pop!_OS 22.04 LTS`.
 1. Delete each boot option, in turn, with `bcdedit /delete <{identifier}>`:

     ```shell